max-ri/Guidelime/README.md

 # Guidelime

-A WoW Classic addon for leveling guides with automatic progress updates
+A WoW Classic and Burning Crusade Classic addon for leveling guides with automatic progress updates

 ## What does it do?